 Why Aren’t Women Getting the Help They Deserve?

 The answer is surprisingly simple.
-Historically, researchers just haven’t studied women as much as men.
-Dr. Kate Young, a research fellow at Monash University says, “For much of documented history, women have been excluded from medical and science knowledge production, so essentially we’ve ended up with a healthcare system, among other things in society, that has been made by men for men.”
+Historically, researchers just haven’t studied women as much as men..
+Dr. Kate Young, a public health researcher at Monash University says, “For much of documented history, women have been excluded from medical and science knowledge production, so essentially we’ve ended up with a healthcare system, among other things in society, that has been made by men for men.”

 This is particularly true for mental health.
 For example, many antidepressants were developed before the NIH Revitalization Act of 1993, which mandated the inclusion of women and minorities in clinical research.
 As a result, standard doses for antidepressants are still inappropriate for women.
 In other words, women suffer unnecessarily because they try antidepressants at the wrong dosage.